flowtoolz/GetLaid/README.md

 GetLaid has some advantages even over classic simple frameworks like [PureLayout](https://github.com/PureLayout/PureLayout):

 * :white_check_mark: Readability
-    - Functions are of the principle form "constrain [constrained aspect] to [constraining aspect]"
+    - Functions are of the principle form "[constrained aspect] constrain to [constraining aspect]"
-    - This semantic naming makes auto completion more valuable: If you want to constrain the left side, write `constrainLeft`.
-Auto completion will show all possible ways to do it.
+    - This semantic naming makes auto completion more valuable, as it quickly and meaningfully narrows down the available options.
     - All functions have the prefix `constrain` which expresses best what they really do: They constrain some attributes and return the resulting constraints.
     - PureLayout is much more convoluted with its 6 different function prefixes: `autoPin`, `autoAlign`, `autoMatch`, `autoCenter`, `autoSet` and `autoConstrain`.
 * :white_check_mark: Brevity